 You should read the Product Disclosure Statement (PDS) before deciding to acquire the product.

-The information provided is general in nature and does not take into account your investment objectives, financial situation or particular needs.
-You should consider your own investment objectives, financial situation and particular needs before acting upon this information and consider seeking advice from a licensed financial advisor if necessary.
+The information provided does not take into account your investment objectives, financial situation or particular needs.
+You should consider your own investment objectives, financial situation and particular needs before acting upon any information provided and consider seeking advice from a financial advisor if necessary.

 Investors in The Montgomery Fund receive the full benefit of sixteen decades of experience spread across the six professional investors dedicated to the stewardship of your wealth.
 We have witnessed a broad variety of market conditions and a multitude of influences impacting the returns of investors.
 What we have learned is that a sensible approach has nothing to do with predicting the next market move, and everything to do with purchasing, at a rational price, an interest in a business whose earnings will be materially higher in the years to come.